alxshelepenok/lumen/content/posts/the-internet-computer-s-genesis-static-site-hosting-on-beta-mainnet-and-what-s-cooking.md

 Basically, the benefits we’ve seen, for example, in Decentralized Finance (DeFi) & protocols like Uniswap on Ethereum, applied to the entire internet and its services, from back to front, and not limited to application logic only.
 Trustless logic, powering decentralized applications, surfaced in unstoppable frontends.

-## Fleek’s Internet Computer Hosting, Now on Beta Mainnet 🚀
+## Fleek’s Internet Computer Hosting, Now on Mainnet 🚀

 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/rocket.webp)

-As of today, after a brief break in which the experimental Alpha Mainnet was disconnected as the DFINITY Foundation prepared for Genesis, all Internet Computer features in Fleek are **back online, and connected to the Internet computer’s Beta Mainnet.**
+As of today, after a brief break in which the experimental Alpha Mainnet was disconnected as the DFINITY Foundation prepared for Genesis, all Internet Computer features in Fleek are **back online, and connected to the Internet computer’s Mainnet.**

-You can now celebrate Genesis by **hosting a static site through Fleek** on the Internet Computer’s Beta Mainnet!
-If you already had a site up on the Internet Computer with Fleek, hosted on the experimental **Alpha Mainnet,** you can **retrigger its last deployment** and it will be automatically pushed to Beta Mainnet.
+You can now celebrate Genesis by **hosting a static site through Fleek** on the Internet Computer’s Mainnet!
+If you already had a site up on the Internet Computer with Fleek, hosted on the experimental **Alpha Mainnet,** you can **retrigger its last deployment** and it will be automatically pushed to Mainnet.

 If you haven’t already, you can [catch up with our documentation](https://docs.fleek.co/internet-computer-hosting/overview/) to learn how to.
 It takes 3 steps to hook up your repository with GitHub, set up your build settings, and get an unstoppable site up and running, which you can connect to a DNS or Handshake (HNS) domain.
 As easy as it gets.